Molecular Engineering and Liquid Thermal (MELT) Laboratory

 Office hours are posted on your syllabus and all lengthy meetings require email appointments.

-The preferred way to get response from me is through emails or through office phone.
+The preferred way to get response from me is through emails.

 Do not send attachments or scanned assignments to my email, use Blackboard

 For assignment or exam related questions, consolidate all questions into one email.